5GenCrypto/obfuscation/code/README.md

 values for g_1: one as generated during the obfuscation, and the other as extracted from the attack.
 Thus, they should both be equal if the attack succeeds.

+To use the new Sahai-Zhandry scheme, use the `--sahai-zhandry` flag.